Sunday Night Weather In Mass. Features Severe Thunderstorms, Powerful Winds

 A SEVERE THUNDERSTORM WATCH was put in effect for the area (until 2 a.m on Monday).

-A WIND ADVISORY (in effect until 1 a.m. on Monday) was also issued ahead of the cold front passage.
+A WIND ADVISORY was also issued on Sunday ahead of the cold front passage.
+It was in effect until 1 a.m. on Monday.
 Southerly winds ahead of the front gusted 50+ mph in some areas.
 The strongest winds coincided with the passage of the front between 9 p.m. to 1 a.m. from west to east.

 Gusty downpours impacted the Patriots game at Gillette on Sunday night.